jacobcvm/Alpha-Vampire-Survivor/README.md

   - Move back and forth and attack when they have a collision with the player
   - Spawn outside the screen and move toward the player
   - Spawn more frequently as time passes
-  - new spawns gain better hp, movement speed and damage every minute.
+  - new spawns give more xp, gain better hp, movement speed and damage every minute.
   - Stronger enemies spawn less often than the weaker ones
   - The player becomes black when hit by any of their attacks
   - Drop XP on death